Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 In this [Case Study - Privacy](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/Privacy.docx) exercise, I have mentioned the fundamental principles of research ethics, such as data protection, participants' confidentiality, and the responsibility for ensuring that third parties also uphold confidentiality.
 As a journalist, I am well aware of how frequently these principles are violated.
 However, I believe that reputable research institutions must prioritise safeguarding their reputation.

+## Unit 5.
+Cambridge Analytica case
+...

+## Unit 6.

+e-Portfolio Activity: Research Proposal Review Considering your thoughts on your chosen area of interest for your project:

+Which of the methods described in this week's reading would you think would suit your purpose?
+Which data collection methods would you consider using?
+Note that you may find that you could be using a mixture of both the research methods and the data collection methods.
+These considerations should be included in your presentation of the Project Proposal in Unit 10.

+e-Portfolio update: Data Collection
+Think about which data collection tool will be suitable for your area of investigation (in this module and/or in your Project module).
+How will you collect it and what analysis would you hope to perform?
+How will this answer your research question?
+This should also be included in the presentation of your Project Proposal in Unit 10.
+Wiki Activity: Questionnaires
+Find a questionnaire and critique the design, both the format and the questions used.
+Consider areas such as ‘why is this question included?’, ‘is the form of the question appropriate?’ etc. How can you improve the questionnaire?
+Put your analysis in the module wiki and comment on others’ analyses.

+## Unit 7.
+Literature Review epic fail story

+## Unit 8.
+Statistics Worksheets